COVID care causing PTSD, anxiety for frontline workers in Amarillo hospitals

 “What they’re seeing now in this surge is recurrent trauma,” Dr. Weis said.
 “This is surge number three or four, however you want to call it.
 But either way, most of our nurses that are here now, have seen the previous surges, so it’s just a recurrent injury.”

-Secondly, he siad nurses are taking care of much younger patients with the surge in Delta cases.
+Secondly, he said nurses are taking care of much younger patients with the surge in Delta cases.

 Dr. Weis said, “Over the last two months, we’ve seen a number of young individuals die from the virus and leave behind young children or young families, and that’s particularly devastating to a lot of our nurses.”